Parents of disabled kids sue over Iowa ban on mask mandates

 “Prohibiting schools from taking reasonable steps to protect the health of their students forces parents to make an impossible choice: their child’s education or their child’s health,” said Susan Mizner, director of the ACLU’s Disability Rights Program, which has filed a similar lawsuit in South Carolina.

-The lawsuit names Gov. Kim Reynolds, Iowa Department of Education Director Ann Lebo and 11 school districts as defendants, including those in Des Moines, Davenport, Ankeny, Waterloo and Iowa City.
-It seeks a temporary restraining order blocking enforcement of the law while the case proceeds.
+The lawsuit names Gov. Kim Reynolds, Iowa Department of Education Director Ann Lebo and several school districts as defendants, including those in Des Moines, Davenport, Ankeny, Waterloo and Iowa City.
+The plaintiffs said they would seek a temporary restraining order seeking to block enforcement of the law as soon as possible.

 At a news conference Thursday, Reynolds defended the law and said the state’s rising number of cases was no cause for panic.
 She said “the risk of serious illness among children is minimal” and called their low rate of hospitalization encouraging.